dzjkb/dzjkb.github.io/_notes/Public/markdown reference.md

 $$P(A|B) = \frac{P(B | A)\cdot P(A)}{P(B)}$$

-Please note that for a math block to be displayed correctly, it needs to be separated by an empty line, above and below.
+Please note that for a math block to be displayed correctly, it needs to be separated by an empty line, above and biwielow.
 Besides, the pipe character | may conflict with markdown : it is recommended to use \vert instead.

 {:#tables}
 ### Tables